John Madden (ice hockey): Chicago Blackhawks

 As an unrestricted free agent on July 1, 2009, Madden signed a one-year contract with the Chicago Blackhawks worth $2.75 million.
 He won his third Stanley Cup with the Blackhawks that year.

 Minnesota Wild

 On August 6, 2010, Madden signed a one-year contract with the Minnesota Wild.
-While Madden scored 12 goals and 25 points in 76 games, the Wild failed to qualify for the playoffs.
+While Madden scored 12 goals and 25 points in 76 games for the 2010–11 campaign, the Wild finished 12th in the Western Conference and failed to qualify for the playoffs by 11 points.

 Florida Panthers

-On January 4, 2012, Madden signed a one-year contract with the Florida Panthers, joining former Blackhawks teammates Kris Versteeg, Brian Campbell and Tomáš Kopecký and former Devils teammate Scott Clemmensen.
-The Panthers clinched the playoffs for the first time in twelve years.
-Madden, however, recorded no points during the playoffs as they lost the first round to his former team, the New Jersey Devils, in seven games.
+On January 4, 2012, Madden signed a one-year contract with the Florida Panthers, joining former Blackhawks teammates Kris Versteeg, Jack Skille, Brian Campbell and Tomáš Kopecký and former Devils teammate Scott Clemmensen.
+The 2011–12 season saw the Panthers clinched the playoff spot for the first time in twelve years, finishing third in the East.
+Madden, however, recorded no points during the 2012 playoffs as they lost the first round to his former team, the sixth-seeded New Jersey Devils, in seven games, despite initially having a 3–2 series lead.

 Madden officially retired from the NHL on September 4, 2012.